ufechner7/KiteUtils.jl/docs/src/index.md

 ## Installation

-Download [Julia 1.6](http://www.julialang.org) or later, if you haven't already.
+Install [Julia 1.10](https://ufechner7.github.io/2024/08/09/installing-julia-with-juliaup.html) or later, if you haven't already.
 You can add KiteUtils from  Julia's package manager, by typing
 ```julia
 using Pkg
 pkg"add KiteUtils"
 ```
 at the Julia prompt.

-If you are using Windows, it is suggested to install git and bash, too.
-This is explained for example here: [Julia on Windows](https://github.com/ufechner7/KiteViewer/blob/main/doc/Windows.md) .

 ## Testing
 You can run the unit tests of this package with the command: